Research Pathway and Scholarly Activity

 Interns who complete this training usually then do one month of research electives in their PGY-2 (and often PGY-3) years, where they complete their research project.
-Because they have done all of the ground work in internship, they can really “hit the ground running” during their research elective time and get stuff done.
-This early jump is really helpful for residents planning on applying to fellowships, as their scholarly work can be highlighted on their applications that go in early in their third year.
+Because they have done all of the ground work in internship, they can “hit the ground running” during their research elective time and be efficient.
+This early jump is helpful for residents planning on applying to fellowships as their scholarly work can be highlighted on their applications that go in early during the third year.

 Interns who choose the Research Track will: